telerik/ajax-docs/controls/window/mobile-support/render-modes.md

 @[template](/_templates/common/render-mode.md#do-not-mix-modes-all "control: RadWindow and RadWindowManager")

->note A RadWindow that is inside the Windows collection of a RadWindowManager will inherit the manager's render mode, unless explicitly specified in the RadWindow instance.
+>tip A RadWindow that is inside the Windows collection of a RadWindowManager will inherit the manager's render mode, unless explicitly specified in the RadWindow instance.

 ## Setting Render Mode